aquariumbio/pfish/README.md

 A configuration name is simply a key to keep track of the login information for a particular Aquarium instance.
 (Each of these arguments have defaults that correspond to the local configuration.)

-*Note*: The `configure add` command will overwrite any existing login configuration.
+*Note*: Using the `configure add` command without providing a new name will overwrite the existing local login configuration.

 The most common use of `configure add` is to set up login configurations for different Aquarium instances.
 For instance, a user might have a `production` configuration in addition to the `local` configuration.